 In lieu of flowers, memorial contributions may be made to OSF Healthcare Foundation or online at osfhealthcarefoundation.org c/o Adult Hematology Department.

-To send flowers to Phil's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Phil Hansen, please visit our floral store.